Po4ti/Rumaze-TimeMachine-Engine/README.md

 # Current Engine State

 Keep in mind that this engine is currently in beta and you may encounter bugs.
-In you found a bug, want to give a feedback or suggest a feature you can always create an Issue or Pull request.
+If you found a bug, want to give a feedback or suggest a feature you can always create an Issue or Pull request.
 I'm always open for suggestions!

 # Required GameMaker version
 Required GameMaker version: GameMaker Studio 2.3+